TanYa-Go/Babushka-Bakes/TESTING.md

 ### **Test**
 The blog is accesible by the navbar menu link.
 The link leads to the **Blog Page** which has all the blog posts listed.\
 The user can also access the blog from the menu in the footer.\
-The user should not see the options to add/edit/delete the blog posts, unless is logged in as a **Superuser**.\
+The user should not see the options to add/edit/delete the blog posts, unless they are logged in as a **Superuser**.\
-A **User that is not logged in** and the guest account should not be able to see those options and should only be able to read the blog.
+A **User that is not logged in** and the **Guest User** should not be able to see those options and should only be able to read the blog.

 ### **Result**
 All the links were tested and they leed to the relevant pages.\
-All buttons were tested and they all lead tothe relevant pages.\
+All buttons were tested and they all lead to the relevant pages.\
-I have logged in as a **Supoeruser** and i was able to see the options to add/edit/delete the blog post.\
+I have logged in as a **Superuser** and I was able to see the options to add/edit/delete the blog post.\
-When I logged in as a normal user, I could not see the options to add/edit/delete blog posts.\
+When I logged in as a **Guest User**, I could not see the options to add/edit/delete blog posts.\
-When I was not logged in I was not able to see those options neither.
+When I was not logged in, I was not able to see those options neither.

 ### **Conclusion**